keith-merchant-ibm/vpc-on-classic/pricing.md

 # Pricing for VPC
 {: #pricing-for-vpc}

+The following charges apply to your use of {{site.data.keyword.cloud}} Virtual Private Cloud.
+For PayGo services, the service tiers are bound to your account, not to any specific VPC instance.
+Amounts are shown in U.S. dollars.

 ## Pricing for internet data transfer with IBM Cloud™ Virtual Private Cloud
 The table summarizes the pricing for internet data transfer with {{site.data.keyword.cloud}} Virtual Private Cloud.
-Remember that there is no charge for traffic between VPC and other Classic IBM Cloud services.
-Also, for PayGo services, the service tiers are bound to your account, not to any specific VPC instance.
-Amounts are shown in U.S. dollars.
+Remember that there is no charge for traffic within a VPC and other Classic IBM Cloud services (within the IBM data centers).

-Separate pricing applies for [virtual server instances](#pricing-for-virtual-servers-for-vpc) and [block storage](#pricing-for-block-storage-for-vpc) used within your IBM Cloud VPC.

 ### Free allowances for internet data transfer
 {: #free-allowances-for-internet-data-transfer}

+Traffic within your VPC is free as well as the use of public gateway.

 | Data transfer |  Cost for all IBM Cloud VPC Customers |
 |---------------|------------------|